What Is Umbilical Cord Prolapse, Its Causes And Tips To Manage

 Types Of Cord Prolapse

-Cord prolapse can be overt or occult, depending on how the baby is positioned.
+Cord prolapse can be overt or occult, depending on the baby’s birth positions.

 • Over prolapse is when the cord drops through the cervix or vagina before the presenting part (head) of the baby is visible or felt by the doctor.
 This is a very common type of umbilical cord prolapse.